 Your Reasons for Disliking Pregnancy Are Valid

-Women who find out they are expecting are often feeling down about their symptoms (like morning sickness or gestational diabetes), shocked that they are pregnant (more than half of pregnancies are a surprise!), feeling uncertain about their situation (an unsettling feeling over the many risks possible), or having a hard time adjusting their lifestyle!
-All of these reasons are valid, and they fall within a sliding scale of emotional, physical, and financial ambiguity that can come with the news of a baby on the way.
+Women who find out they are expecting often feel down about their symptoms (like morning sickness or gestational diabetes), shocked that they are pregnant (more than half of pregnancies are a surprise!), feeling uncertain about their situation (an unsettling feeling over the many risks possible), or having a hard time adjusting their lifestyle!
+All of these reasons are valid, and they fall within a sliding scale of emotional, physical, and financial stress that can come with the news of a baby on the way.

-Feeling Sick Affects Your Mood
+When Feeling Sick Affects Your Mood

 “Nausea, nausea, go away . . . and please don’t come back another day!” may be the anthem you’ve been humming to yourself since day one of your pregnancy.
 More than 50% of women experience some form of morning sickness.2 And don’t be fooled!
 The name doesn’t always match the timeframe.
-It can be an all-day event, taking you well out of the first trimester even.
+It can be an all-day event, taking you well out of the first trimester, even.
 It is no wonder that women have negative feelings towards a state of being when basic functions can be hard to manage.

 Surprises Take Time To Welcome